pantheon-systems/documentation/source/_docs/local-development.md

 ### Drupal 7

-1. Drupal 7 users will need to create a local settings file, and include it  within their `settings.php` file:
+1. Drupal 7 users will need to create a local settings file called `settings.local.php` and include it within their `settings.php` file:

     ```
     /**